francisct/FUSSY/README.md

 It means that FUSSY is ready to be used in any location.

 # Contributors
-Android: Francisct
+Android: Francisct <br />
-asp.net core web api: Majeanson
+ASP.NET core web api: Majeanson